-In this article, you’ll learn how to connect a Bluetooth gamepad to the SPIKE Prime or Robot Inventor hub without lag, but with Word Blocks/Scratch.
-We use an extra piece of hardware, the LMS-ESP32 to convert the Bluetooth signals to the format of a LEGO LPF2 sensor.
+In this article, you’ll learn how to connect a Bluetooth gamepad to the SPIKE Prime or Robot Inventor hub without lag but with Word Blocks/Scratch.
+We use an extra piece of hardware, the LMS-ESP32, to convert the Bluetooth signals to a LEGO LPF2 sensor format.

 Bluetooth Gamepad as a LEGO sensor in Word Blocks

 In a previous post, we showed how to connect a PS4 or Nintendo gamepad to the new LEGO Robot Inventor or SPIKE Prime hubs using Python on the LEGO hub.
 That post gives some background on the different types of Bluetooth supported by LEGO hubs.

 In this how-to guide, we use the LMS-ESP32 board flashed with a new firmware that presents the LMS-ESP32 board as a standard sensor.
 We ‘fool’ the Large Hub into thinking it is a LEGO Distance sensor.
 The name of this specific firmware is Bluepad32.
 It is open-source and Arduino-based.